AaltoSciComp/scicomp-docs/triton/tut/parallel-shared.rst

   ``export NCORES=${SLURM_CPUS_PER_TASK:-4}`` and use that in your scripts.

   Here ``$NCORES`` is set to the number specified by ``$SLURM_CPUS_PER_TASK`` if it has been set.
-Otherwise, it will be set to 4.
+Otherwise, it will be set to 4 via Bash's syntax for setting default values for unset variables.

 - In Python you can use the following for obtaining the environment
   variable: